 The following discussion should be read in conjunction with the financial statements and the notes thereto of the Rabobank Group included in this Prospectus.
-The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union.
 No reconciliation of the financial statements of the Rabobank Group included in this Prospectus to U.S. GAAP has been prepared.
-Certain financial data in this chapter has not been directly extracted from the audited financial statements but instead is unaudited and derived from the accounting records of Rabobank Nederland.
+The financial data in this chapter marked with an asterix () has not been directly extracted from the audited financial statements but instead is unaudited and derived from the accounting records of Rabobank Nederland, unless otherwise stated.